Activities and Opportunities

 - CCIR Grand Rounds

 - CIC Distinguished Lecture Series will resume soon.

 - CCIR Graduate Student and Postdoctoral Fellow Seminar Series -- held on Thursdays at 2:00 pm in the South Campus Research Building

 - The GSBS Immunology Program has established an incentive program to encourage PhD students to apply for nationally competitive individual fellowships.
 This program will provide students with a $200 award for those who successfully submit a fellowship application and an additional $300 award for those who are successfully funded.
 Click here for more information regarding the Individual Fellowship Incentive Program.

 - Each year the GSBS Immunology Program provides funding to help students defray the costs of attending scientific meetings or courses.
 Students who are successfully awarded will receive $750 in travel funding.
 Click here for more information regarding travel awards.

-Every year the Immunology Program sponsors a student-organized Research Retreat, which includes student talks, poster sessions, and a keynote speaker.
+Each year the Immunology Program sponsors a student-organized research retreat, which includes student talks, poster sessions, and a keynote speaker.
 The retreat is considered to be valuable time away from the laboratory allowing students and faculty to become better acquainted with each other.